olcf/hands-on-with-frontier/challenges/Python_Conda_Basics/README.md

     It is not recommended to try to install new packages into the base environment.
     Instead, you can clone the base environment for yourself and install packages into the clone.
     To clone an environment, you must use the `--clone <env_to_clone>` flag when creating a new conda environment.
-    An example for cloning the base environment into your `$HOME` directory on Frontier is provided below:
+    An example for cloning the base environment into your `$HOME` directory on Odo is provided below:

     ```bash
-    $ conda create -p /ccs/home/<YOUR_USER_ID>/.conda/envs/baseclone-frontier --clone base
+    $ conda create -p /ccs/home/<YOUR_USER_ID>/.conda/envs/baseclone-odo --clone base
-    $ source activate /ccs/home/<YOUR_USER_ID>/.conda/envs/baseclone-frontier
+    $ source activate /ccs/home/<YOUR_USER_ID>/.conda/envs/baseclone-odo
     ```

 * Deleting an environment: